paul-g/tk-web/README.md

 TimeKeeper Web (Server + JS Client)
 ==============================

-(Readme is out of date, will be updated soon)

 # Installation
 --------------------------------

+The web server is written in Java and uses the RESTlet framework.
+It is designed to work on Apache Tomcat 6.

+The JavaScript client is built using ExtJs.

+The build process uses GNU make, maven and Sencha SDK.

+Below are the steps required to get started.

 ### 1. Get the code

 From here, duh :P

-### 2. Download ExtJs
+### 2. Add ExtJs

+The client is built using the Ext JavaScript library.

+Download the [library](http://www.sencha.com/products/extjs/download/) and extract the archive to a folder, for example ext-4.0.

-To run, download ext-4.0 and copy the following (from the ext-4.0 folder) in a folder named ext-4.0 under the project root:
+To build the client you must copy the following (from ext-4.0):

 1. The folders src and resources